naeemhajra/Dataset/README.md

+# Datasets
+Two datasets are provided here.
+One dataset is prepared by Celik et al. [1] by collecting SmartApps from marketplace, community, SmartThings forum and IoTBench (Celik et al. 2018).
+This dataset contains 217 SmartApps and we name it as Corpus1.

+Corpus2 was created by Parveen and Alalfi [2] where they altered the order of statements in benign SmartApps selected from Corpus1 to introduce vulnerable apps that leak sensitive information.
+Mutations created by them mainly focused on generating tainted flows vulnerabilities by changing the order of statements in the sequential code flow.

+References
+1- Celik, Z. Berkay, Leonardo Babun, Amit Kumar Sikder, Hidayet Aksu, Gang Tan, Patrick McDaniel, and A. Selcuk Uluagac.
+"Sensitive information tracking in commodity IoT."
+In 27th {USENIX} Security Symposium ({USENIX} Security 18), pp. 1687-1704.
+2018.
+2- Parveen, Sajeda, and Manar H. Alalfi.
+"A mutation framework for evaluating security analysis tools in IoT applications."
+In 2020 IEEE 27th International Conference on Software Analysis, Evolution and Reengineering (SANER), pp. 587-591.
+IEEE, 2020.

 ## Research Papers published Using these Satasets

 Naeem, Hajra, and Manar H. Alalfi.
 "Predicting sensitive information leakage in IoT applications using flows-aware machine learning approach."
-Empirical Software Engineering 27.6 (2022): 137. https://link.springer.com/article/10.1007/s10664-022-10157-y
+Empirical Software Engineering 27, no. 6 (2022): 137. https://link.springer.com/article/10.1007/s10664-022-10157-y

 It is also available here.